Open Source Mobile Test Automation Frameworks: How to Choose What’s Right For You

 There are three pillars to guide you - Your lab, your automation requirements and the analysis post-execution.
 If you can get these all under one lab in a managed way, you're on the right path to success.

 - Lab - At the heart of an unattended automation lies the lab that assures devices, browsers, and other digital platforms are always connected, available and in a ready state to execute your scripts.
-If the lab is also accessible from the IDE environments, that's even better.
+If the digital lab is also accessible from the IDE environments, that's even better.

 - With a reliable lab, comes the following benefits: